-$$G \qquad \Diamond \Box \varphi \rightarrow \Box \Diamond \varphi$$ corresponding to directedness.26 And to S4.2 is added classical quantification theory with identity and the axiom ' $x \neq y \rightarrow \Box x \neq y$ ' expressing the necessity of difference.27
+$$\mathbf{G} \qquad \diamond \Box \varphi \rightarrow \Box \diamond \varphi$$ corresponding to directedness.26 And to S4.2 is added classical quantification theory with identity and the axiom ' $x \neq y \rightarrow \Box x \neq y$ ' expressing the necessity of difference.

-Now, as seen above, it is useful to describe the axioms of ZF informally in terms of pluralities.
-To characterize the potentialist conception properly with the tools of modal logic, it is essential to quantify over them explicitly in order to identify the logical principles that govern their behavior.
-Accordingly, we introduce plural variables 'xx', 'yy', etc. and a new type of atomic formula 'y < xx' to indicate that y is one of the things xx.
-The inference rules for plural quantifiers parallel those for first-order quantifiers exactly.28 that is, simply put, for any predicate $\varphi(y)$, there are the things it is true of.29 Next, the modal properties of pluralities are captured in two axioms expressing the stability of the \prec relation, that
+Now, as seen above, it is useful to express the axioms of ZF informally in terms of pluralities.
+To characterize the potentialist conception properly with the tools of modal logic, it is essential to quantify over pluralities explicitly in order to identify the logical principles that govern their behavior.
+Accordingly, we introduce plural variables 'xx', 'yy', etc. and a new type of atomic formula ' $y \prec xx$ ' to indicate that y is one of the things xx.
+The inference rules for plural quantifiers parallel those for first-order quantifiers exactly.27 that is, simply put, for any predicate $\varphi(y)$, there are the things it is true of.29 Next, the modal properties of pluralities are captured in two axioms expressing the stability of the \prec relation, that

 Several principles capture the existence and nature of pluralities.
-First, given the ontological innocence of plural quantification, the plural counterpart to NC is harmless:
+First, given the ontological innocence of plural quantification, the plural counterpart to NC seems harmless:28

-PC $$\exists xx \forall y (y < xx \leftrightarrow \varphi(y))$$ , where 'xx' does not occur free in $\varphi(y)$,
+PC $\exists xx \forall y (y \prec xx \leftrightarrow \varphi(y))$, where 'xx' does not occur free in $\varphi(y)$,